claresudbery/clare-wiki-ably/pages/organising/tools/obsidian.md

 			- Remember that if the other vault has hotkeys that you want to keep that refer to specific things created using community plugins, you need to create those things first - eg a specific [[#QuickAdd]] macro
 		- If you're using GitHub, commit before the next step so you can see what changes you make
 		- Open up your new copy of `hotkeys.json` in a text editor and remove any that you don't want to keep
-			- For me, most likely these will be the ones that are headed with strings that start `quickadd:choice:`
+			- For me, most likely these will be the ones that are headed with strings that start `quickadd:choice:` (but not `quickadd:runQuickAdd`)
 				- The way for me identify them is to open up any documentation I've created - for me that's most likely [this file](https://github.com/claresudbery/career-analysis-obsidian/blob/main/Obsidian/Keyboard%20shortcuts.md).
 		- I now have a lot of hotkeys set up to link to work with Templater.
 These have entries that need copying from two places:
 			-  `hotkeys.json` (see [[#^hk-json|above]])